 Of course, many buyers are looking for older homes that they can renovate.
 This may be true for visitors to your home, whether or not the house has already had some modern upgrades.
 Do research and ask your real estate agent about improvements that would be available for the home.
 For example, it may be realistic to add central air conditioning to your home, but it may not.
 Make information about home renovations available to buyers upon request, so they can decide if this is the fixer-upper they have been looking for.

 With the right staging and preparation, any home can be put in its best light.
-When selling an older home, you want to present the home’s features as benefits, while assuring buyers that this older home can be a great fit for a modern lifestyle.
+When selling an older home, you want to present the home's features as benefits, while assuring buyers that this older home can be a great fit for a modern oceanview lifestyle in Manhattan Beach.
 If you can showcase a historic property that has a timeless style and tons of appeal, you'll increase your chances of finding the perfect buyer.